Dr Elyssa Livergant

 ‘Learning to stand together: Elyssa Livergant interviews Precarious Workers Brigade’, Interventions: Contemporary Theatre Review, 27.2 (June 2017), https://www.contemporarytheatrereview.org/2017/precarious-workers-brigade/

-Through my practice-based research work at Limehouse Town Hall I undertake a diverse range of public engagement activities and projects.
+Through my practice-based research work at Limehouse Town Hall, a self-organised cultural centre and work space in East London experimenting with forms of direct action and mutual aid, I undertake a diverse range of public engagement activities and projects.
 The Town Hall is a shared project made up of a diverse range of participants.
 A grade II listed former town hall building, and one-time national labour history museum, Limehouse Town Hall is a place where artists and cultural producers, audiences and communities in Tower Hamlets, and beyond, are supported to share ideas, try out new things, and imagine a better here and now.
 Currently self-sustaining, the Town Hall seeks to offer an ethical model for cultural production, one that brings together arts, activism and alternative grassroots forms of civic participation.

-- Taking the Stage: a series of contemporary performance projects focused on sound and urban space with young people from Locksley Estate in Limehouse.
+- Taking the Stage: a series of contemporary performance projects focused on gentrification with young people from Locksley Estate in Limehouse.

 - Planning the future: a series of creative and critical workshops focused on local planning, urban development and housing in E14.

-I have presented solo and collaborative performances nationally and internationally across installation, theatre, live art and sound.
+I have presented solo and collaborative performances nationally and internationally across installation, theatre, live art and sound including Wapping: Audio (2005-ongoing) and A Kiss from the Last Grey Squirrel (2008-2011).